How to write a prenuptial agreement?

 It is important that there is no pressure on the parties to sign the agreement and it is not signed too close to the wedding.
 The terms of the agreement must be fair and reasonable when it was entered into and should not depart significantly from the legislative framework which sets out what is to happen in the event of separation.

-For any needs related to prenuptial agreements, reach out to our experienced family law specialists.
+For any needs related to prenuptial agreements, get in touch with our experienced family law specialists.
 Our team is experienced in creating both prenuptial and postnuptial agreements.
-We understand that marriage is a significant step in life, and we aim to provide you with the assurance and peace of mind you need in this important phase.
+We understand that marriage is a significant step in life, and we aim to provide you with the assurance and peace of mind you need.
 Contact Harper Macleod today and let our expertise guide you through this crucial process.

 Key contacts